tizonia/tizonia-openmax-il/README.md

 ### An OpenMAX IL 1.2 Resource Management (RM) framework ###

-* Including:
   * 'tizrmd' : a D-Bus-based Resource Manager server.
-  * 'libtizrmproxy' : a client library to communicate with the RM server.
+  * 'libtizrmproxy' : a client library to communicate with the RM daemon.

 ### OpenMAX IL 1.2 plugins ###

 * Including:
-  * two mp3 decoders (one based on libmad and another based libmpg123),
+  * mp3 decoders (libmad and libmpg123),
   * Spotify client (coming soon, based on libspotify),
+  * Sampled sound decoder (pcm formats, wav, etc, based on libsndfile)
-  * AAC decoder (based on libfaad),
+  * AAC decoder (libfaad),
-  * two OPUS decoders (based on libopus and libopusfile)
+  * OPUS decoders (libopus and libopusfile)
-  * FLAC decoder (based on libflac)
+  * FLAC decoder (libflac)
-  * VORBIS decoder (based on libfishsound)
+  * VORBIS decoder (libfishsound)
   * two PCM renderers (ALSA and Pulseaudio)
-  * OGG demuxer (based on liboggz)
+  * OGG demuxer (liboggz)
   * an HTTP renderer (i.e. ala icecast)
   * an HTTP source (based on libcurl)
-  * a VP8 video decoder (based on libvpx),
-  * a YUV video renderer (based on libsdl)
-  * binary file readers and writers
   * mp3 encoder (based on LAME),
+  * a VP8 video decoder (libvpx),
+  * a YUV video renderer (libsdl)
+  * general purpose plugins, like binary file readers and writers
   * etc...

 ## How to build ##

-On Ubuntu 14.04, the following build instructions should work ok.
+To build and install from source, follow these steps for (Ubuntu 14.04 assumed).

 ### Dependencies ###